Update: ‘Production dates & quad motor variant’ section updated.

 The Tesla Cybertruck features a polarizing design that has remained one of its most debated aspects since day one.
 Though Tesla has suggested revising the wedge-shaped pickup’s design for production, we doubt it plans to make significant changes.
 Setting a new benchmark for quirky pickup design, the Cybertruck is not that unique as most think.
 USPTO design patent application shows similarities to several classic and early 2000s models.
 Tesla has cited designs of classic sports cars, a funky off-roader, and even an aerodynamic pickup bed cover look in the Cybertruck’s design patent application, as per a report from electrek.co.

 The Tesla Cybertruck’s concept version is huge, and for many markets, it’s just too big.
 Tesla is working on making it smaller and thus more practical for real-world driving environments.
 During the Joe Rogan Experience podcast, Musk said that the company had made the production version around 3% smaller.
 The design is likely to be more or less the same, though.
-Twitter user Sawyer Merritt, who keeps track of new Tesla developments through a private source, said on August 9, 2021, that Tesla only recently finalized the design of the Cybertruck.
+On August 9, 2021, Twitter user Sawyer Merritt had said in August that Tesla only recently finalized the design of the Cybertruck.

 Yoke going into production

-One of the highlights of the Cybertruck’s interior is the yoke or, as some say, the ‘open-topped’ steering wheel.
-The Model S became the brand’s first production model available with this futuristic design element this year.
+A highlight of the Cybertruck’s interior is the yoke or, as some say, the ‘open-topped’ steering wheel.
+The Model S became the Tesla’s first production model available with this futuristic design element in 2021.
 While it has drawn flak, Musk has indicated that the company will go ahead and use it in the Cybertruck as well.
+Even the Model X had received the feature in 2021.

 In a Twitter post on September 9, 2021, Musk said the traditional steering wheel is boring and blocks the instrument cluster.
 He said that full self-driving in panoramic mode looks much better with a yoke than a round steering wheel.